mohataher/GremlinDocs/README.md

 This produces a hardcoded representation of the graph diagrammed [here](http://github.com/tinkerpop/blueprints/wiki/Property-Graph-Model).

-The documentation and samples presented here attempt to stay current with the most recent, stable release of Gremlin.
+The documentation and samples presented here attempt to stay current with the most recent, stable release of Gremlin for Apache Tinkerpop3.
 Please note that this is not the *official* Gremlin documentation.
-The official documentation resides in the Gremlin [wiki](https://github.com/tinkerpop/gremlin/wiki).
-Other Gremlin documentation can be found at [Sql2Gremlin](http://sql2gremlin.com/), which is focused on teaching those familiar with SQL how to think in Gremlin and graphs.
+The official documentation resides in the Gremlin [wiki](http://tinkerpop.incubator.apache.org/).

-GremlinDocs is a [GitHub repository](https://github.com/spmallette/GremlinDocs).
-Pull requests will be considered.
+GremlinDocs for Apache Tinkerpop3 is a [GitHub repository](https://github.com/spmallette/GremlinDocs) derived from [GitHub repository for Stephen Mallette](https://github.com/spmallette/GremlinDocs).
+Unfotunately, he no longer maintain it since Tinkerpop 2.x.
+Pull requests are definitely encouraged.

 _Acknowledgements_: Gremlin artwork by [Ketrina Yim](http://ketrinadrawsalot.tumblr.com/) and font by Maelle Keita.